Failing to protect children from sexual offences

 - Carnal knowledge with or of a child

 - Grooming a child (or their parent or carer)

 - Maintaining a sexual relationship with a child

 Failure to protect

-Under the new law, failing to take steps to protect children from sexual offenders will be an offence.
+Failing to take steps to protect children from sexual offenders is an offence.

-This offence will require a person in a position of power or responsibility within an institution to reduce or remove a known risk of sexual offending against a child by an adult associated with an institution.
+This offence requires a person in a position of power or responsibility within an institution to reduce or remove a known risk of sexual offending against a child by an adult associated with an institution.

-The failure to protect offence will apply if you are 18 or older and associated with an institution that has children in its care, supervision or control, and you:
+The failure to protect offence applies if you are 18 or older and associated with an institution that has children in its care, supervision or control, and you:

 - have the power or responsibility to reduce or remove the risk